isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    (information identifying the client associated with the FQDN)

-Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global, ``dhcp-ddns`` section of the kea-dhcp4.
+Prior to Kea 1.7.1, all parameters for controlling DDNS were within the global ``dhcp-ddns`` section of the kea-dhcp4.
 Beginning with Kea 1.7.1 DDNS related parameters were split into two groups:

 1. Connectivity Parameters